Ninjistix/BNETccXI/README.md

 Use 4 spaces per tab - this will be enforced in pull requests.

 Please *test your code* before committing changes/submitting a pull request.
 You break it you fix it!

+Any custom content will need to be verified before being merged into the server (you can submit POC video's or screenshots with your PR)